April 27, 2020

 Paint a picture of success

-A key factor in encouraging employees to take ownership is painting a picture of what success looks like.
+A key factor in building a culture of ownership and accountability is painting a picture of what success looks like.
 This sets expectations for them clearly and defines the end goal.
 You don’t need to, and in fact should not, tell them how to get there; that’s for them to decide.

 By focusing on the end goal and not the journey, you are demonstrating trust in your employees, which empowers them.
 Employees who are given responsibilities rather than tasks are more likely to take responsibility, and perform better.